Ryanair issues fresh threat over Aer Lingus EGM

 DUBLIN Irish airline Ryanair (RYA.I) said it will pursue Aer Lingus AERL.I directors for a breach of company law if the former state carrier refuses again to hold an extraordinary general meeting.

-Ryanair, Aer Lingus's largest shareholder with a near 30 percent stake, said Thursday it had the right to request a meeting at which it wanted to discuss Aer Lingus's 400 million euros (344.2 million pound) pension deficit and a tax settlement.
+Ryanair, Aer Lingus's largest shareholder with a near 30 percent stake, said on Thursday it had the right to request a meeting at which it wanted to discuss Aer Lingus's 400 million euros (343 million pounds) pension deficit and a tax settlement.

-Aer Lingus, which said last week that the requisition to hold a meeting was not properly made and that Ryanair was using its shareholding simply to harass a competitor, once again rejected the call.
+Aer Lingus, which has consistently rejected the call for an EGM, said last week the requisition to hold a meeting was not properly made, and Ryanair was using its shareholding simply to harass a competitor.

-Ryanair, a thorn in its fellow carrier's side for years with constant criticism of its management and performance, said the decision was not up to Aer Lingus.
+Ryanair, a thorn in its fellow carrier's side for years with constant criticism of its management and performance, said Aer Lingus did not have discretion in the matter.

 While Ireland is considering selling its 25 percent stake in Aer Lingus as part of a wider sale of state assets under an EU-IMF bailout, the airline's pension deficit, larger than its 380 million euros market value, is a major stumbling block.